-- 1. Install Python 2.7 (if it isn't already installed) and add it to your system path.
+- 2. Install Python 2.7 (if it isn't already installed) and add it to your system path.

+- 3. Install a C compiler (such as the gcc c++ compiler) and add it to your system path.

-- 2. Install the following Python packages (version indicated if less than most recent):
+- 4. Install the following Python packages (version indicated if less than most recent):

 - numpy

+- matplotlib

 - scipy

-- matplotlib

 - pillow

 - wxpython

+- fabio

 - lxml

 - h5py

+- rfoo

-- · cython
+- cython

-- · fabio
+- hdf5plugin

 - pyFAI

-- hdf5plugin

-- numba
+- weave

-- 3. Download the RAW source file (RAW-x.y.z-Source where x.y.z is the version number) from sourceforge (http://sourceforge.net/projects/bioxtasraw)
+- 5. Download the RAW source file (RAW-x.y.z-Source where x.y.z is the version number) from sourceforge (http://sourceforge.net/projects/bioxtasraw)

-- 4. Extract RAW to a directory of your choice and run RAW.py using python.
+- 6. Extract RAW to a directory of your choice and run RAW.py using python.

+- Note: the first time you run RAW.py it may need to be run from the command line in order to successfully compile various extensions.
+It may take some time to compile the extensions, be patient.

+- After you run RAW for the first time, you can run it by double clicking the RAW.py file, assuming .py files are associated with your python executable.

-- 5. Enjoy!
+- 7. Enjoy!

 - If you have problems, please consult the detailed installation guides and the solutions to common problems below.
 If that doesn't help, please contact the developers.